 Examples: unexpected costs; API limitations; organizational barriers; data issues; technical gaps or challenges; collections knowledge.

 A challenge for building a schema is that the results from Detectron, which was the main CV framework that we used, come back as a certain kind Detectron object (like a python object).
 The objects are by type of algorithm.
 So, we needed to take the results from each algorithm (i.e. faces or objects) and attach them to each photo.
-So, we create a metadata schema in JSON to attach each algorithmsresults to a single photo.
+So, we create a metadata schema in JSON to attach each algorithms’ results to a single photo.
 We worked to standardize the results in.
 We then worked to simplify the results from each algorithm so the format was the same.
 So, each algorithm is represented with a bounding box and confidence score for each photo.

 What would resolve these barriers (or would have resolved them, in retrospect)?